-{\bf Our approach: extending the Turing way to parameterized complexity.} The Turing way to parameterized complexity \cite{turingWay} consists in solving a problem with a Turing machine of a special kind to prove that the problem belongs to some class of the W-hierarchy.
-For instance, if a problem can be solved by a Non Deterministic Turing machine in a number of steps which only depends on the parameter then the problem is W$[1]$.
-W$[1]$-membership of \textsc{Perfect Code} has been proved using such a Turing machine \cite{perfectCode}.
-When the problem is solved by a multi-tape non-deterministic machine in a number of steps which only depends on the parameter, it proves that the problem is W$[2]$.
-To prove the W$[2]$ membership of $(\sigma,\rho)$-domination for any $\sigma$ and $\rho$, we introduce an extension of the multi-tape non deterministic Turing machine by allowing `blind' transitions, i.e. transitions which do not depend on the symbols pointed out by the heads.
-We crucially show that the extra capability of doing blind transitions does not change the computational power of the machine in terms of parameterized complexity by proving that the problem \textsc{Short Blind Multi-Tape Turing Machine} is W$[2]$-complete.
-We believe that this machine can be used to prove W$[2]$-membership of other problems, not necessarily related to domination-type problems. \\ {\bf The paper is organized as follows:} the next section is dedicated to the introduction of the blind multi-tape Truing machine and the proof that the corresponding parameterized problem is W$[2]$-complete.
-In section \ref{sigmarho}, several results on the parameterized complexity of $(\sigma,\rho)$-domination are given.
-In section \ref{otherdom}, the parameterized complexity of domination-type problems which do not fall in the $(\sigma, \rho)$-domination are given.
-Finally, section \ref{codes} is dedicated to problems in coding theory which are related to domination-type problems with parity conditions.
+The Turing way to parameterized complexity \cite{turingWay} consists in solving a problem with a particular kind of Turing machine to prove that the problem belongs to some class of the W-hierarchy.
+For instance, if a problem can be solved by a single-tape non-deterministic Turing machine in a number of steps which only depends on the parameter, then the problem is in W$[1]$.
+The W$[1]$-membership of \textsc{Perfect Code} has been proved using such a Turing machine \cite{perfectCode}.
+When the problem is solved by a multi-tape non-deterministic machine in a number of steps which only depends on the parameter, it proves that the problem is in W$[2]$.
+To prove the W$[2]$-membership of $(\sigma,\rho)$-domination for any $\sigma$ and $\rho$ when parameterized by the size of the solution, we introduce an extension of the multi-tape non-deterministic Turing machine by allowing `blind' transitions, i.e. transitions which do not depend on the symbols pointed out by the heads.
+We show that the extra capability of doing blind transitions does not change the computational power of the machine in terms of parameterized complexity by proving that the problem \textsc{Short Blind Multi-Tape Turing Machine} is W$[2]$-complete.
+Blindness of the transitions makes the design of the Turing machine far more easier; moreover it seems that there is no simple and efficient simulation of the blind transitions using the standard Turing machine, even though a (not necessarily simple) efficient simulation exists because of the W$[2]$-completeness of \textsc{Short Multi-Tape Turing Machine}.
+For these reasons, we believe that the blind Turing machine can be used to prove W$[2]$-membership of other problems, not necessarily related to domination-type problems.